Background story

 GenreInteractive Fiction

-Tagsadventuron, Animals, Retro, text-adventure, Text based
+Tagsadventuron, Animals, parser, Retro, text-adventure, Text based

 Average sessionAbout a half-hour